-Does your child have a birthday near the holidays?
+Does your child have a birthday near Christmas?
 Have you found yourself celebrating a birthday sitting around a Christmas tree in the living room?
 How can you celebrate a Christmas birthday or a birthday near Christmas and still make your child feel special?
 What’s the secret to making December birthdays special amid all the Christmas presents and Christmas decorations?
 Should we add birthday decorations to the party, too?
 What do birthday traditions look like mixed in with Christmas?

 If you are looking for ways to celebrate birthdays near holidays, you’ve come to the right place.